» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 Etiology

 The pituitary gland, also known as the hypophysis or formerly known as the master gland, is a small endocrine gland that stimulates and controls hormone production of other endocrine glands.
-These glands, in turn, regulate a variety of body processes.
+These glands, in turn, regulate a variety of body processes such as metabolic activity, reproduction and growth.
 Endocrine glands expel their secretions directly into the blood, as opposed to exocrine glands such as sweat glands.

 In rats the pituitary gland is divided into the adenohypophysis (anterior lobe or pars distalis), the intermediate lobe (pars intermedia), and the neurohypophysis (posterior lobe or pars nervosa).
 It is situated in a bony cavity at the base of, and below the brain, and is connected to the hypothalamus by the pituitary stalk, also referred to as the hypophyseal stalk.
 The hypothalamus is that region of the brain that, in large part, controls or modulates the activity of the pituitary gland.